 For the orange sponge

-- Mix the butter and caster sugar in a large bowl with a spoon until fluffy, or mix using an electric mixer
+- Mix the baking spread and caster sugar together for around 3 minutes until fluffy, ideally using an electric mixer

 - Add the eggs and orange extract, and whisk until fully incorporated

-- Add the self raising flour and orange food colouring and whisk in until you can't see any flour anymore
+- Add the self raising flour and orange food colouring and whisk or fold in gently, only until you can't see any flour anymore

 - Pour the mixture into the tin

 - To make the buttercream mix the butter, cocoa powder and icing sugar together.
+You may need to add the icing sugar and cocoa powder in stages, depending on how large your mixer bowl is.
 Once it starts to come together add the orange extract and milk and mix until smooth.
-I use my electric hand whisk to do this but you can also do it by hand with a spoon
+For best results use an electric mixer with the paddle attachment.
+If the buttercream is too stiff, you can add a little more milk

 - To stack and decorate the cake, level off each sponge with a cake leveller or knife if necessary, so they are all an even height.
-Place the bottom chocolate sponge on a turn table with a cake board underneath and spread some buttercream over the top
+Place the bottom chocolate sponge on a decorating turn table with a cake board underneath and spread a layer of buttercream over the top

-- Add the orange coloured sponge on top and again spread buttercream over it
+- Add the orange coloured sponge on top and again spread buttercream a layer of over it

 - Add the final chocolate sponge on top of that, then cover the whole cake with a base layer of buttercream (a crumb coat).
 Put it in the fridge for 30 minutes to firm up